I Got Injured At Work, What Now?

 Get an Attorney Before Filing Your Workers’ Compensation Claim

 At Heller, Maas, Moro & Magill, Co., LPA, we advise that one of your first steps should be to speak to an experienced Ohio workplace injury lawyer before filing your FROI and seeking workers’ comp benefits.
-Our workplace injury attorneys know the Ohio workers’ compensation system and other programs for seriously injured or disabled workers.
+Our work injury lawyers know the Ohio workers’ compensation system and other programs for seriously injured or disabled workers.

 We can review your FROI and other documents in your claim package, and help to ensure they are complete, accurate and reflective of what the BWC expects to see in a claim.